mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the standard error of the estimate?

-The standard deviation (SD) measures the amount of variability, or dispersion, for a subject set of data from the mean, while the standard error of the mean (SEM) measures how far the sample mean of the data is likely to be from the true population mean.
+The variance, or the standard error, of an estimator provides a measure of how we would expect the esimate we compute from the data to vary as we independently resample the dataset from the underlying data-generating process.
 For a given sample size, the standard error equals the standard deviation divided by the square root of the sample size.
-The SEM is always smaller than the SD.
-SEM is the SD of the theoretical distribution of the sample means (the sampling distribution).

 standard deviation: $s = \sqrt{\frac{\sum_{i=1}^{n} (X_{i} - \bar{X})^{2}}{n-1}}$